I broke my virginity on my wedding night – Dann Mwangi

 The father of two beautiful daughters found himself in the media industry through his art.

-While at Kenyatta University he became a member of a music group referred to as Mission Driven.
+By the time he joined Kenyatta University he was already a member of a music group known as Mission Driven.

 In the group, he was a professional dancer and a stand-in rapper.